Home Services Hysterectomy

 Hysterectomy is the surgical removal of the uterus.
 It doesn't essentially mean removal of the ovaries.

-Hysterectomy is one among the most ordinarily performed operations.
-In fact, it's the second commonest major surgical treatment after cesarean for women below the age of sixty.
-This procedure is usually performed as a definitive cure of the many gynecological conditions and undesirable symptoms, resulting in better health, wellbeing and improved quality of life.Looking for the best hysterectomy doctor in Bangalore?
-Then you are in the right place.
-Contact us today.
+Hysterectomy is one among the most commonly performed operations.
+In fact, it's the second commonest major surgical treatment after cesarean for women usually below the age of sixty.

 A hysterectomy is also suggested for numerous reasons, such as:

-Uterine fibroids – once there are massive or multiple fibroids that cause pressures, pain and discomfort, or turn out heavy periods;
+Uterine fibroids - large or multiple fibroids that cause heavy menstrual flow,pressure symptoms, pain and discomfort.

-Prolapse of the uterus – once the uterus prolapses into the vagina or beyond the vaginal open as a result of pelvic floor dysfunction or “weakness”;
+Prolapse of the uterus - once the uterus descends into the vagina or beyond the vaginal opening as a result of pelvic floor dysfunction or “weakness”.

-precancer modification of the uterine line cells (atypical endometrial hyperplasia); and
+Precancer modification of the uterine line cells. (atypical endometrial hyperplasia)

 Know more about heavy periods

-Fibroids is removed with a surgical operation known as myomectomy.
-Myomectomy is mostly suggested for women who are coming up with for pregnancies in the future.
-However, because the uterus is preserved after myomectomy, there are possibilities that fibroids might regrow, or the symptoms might come before the woman reaches menopause.
-Hysterectomy offers a definitive treatment of problematic fibroids for women who not want to get pregnant.
+Fibroids are removed by a surgical operation known as Myomectomy.
+Myomectomy is mostly suggested for women who are planning for pregnancies in the future.
+However, because the uterus is preserved after myomectomy, there are possibilities that fibroids might regrow or the symptoms might recur before the woman reaches menopause.
+Hysterectomy offers a definitive treatment option for problematic fibroids for women who have already completed family and not planning for pregnancy anymore.

 Know more about fibroids and its treatment options

-Our doctor would be happy to outline the obtainable choices and facilitate to seek out out the simplest alternative for you.
+Our doctor would be happy to outline the possible treatment choices and facilitate to seek out the simplest alternative for you.

 Different ways of hysterectomy

-There are alternative ways to perform a hysterectomy.
-The selection of approach depends on diagnosis, pathology, prior pelvic surgeries, size of the uterus, and also the preference and ability of the surgeon.
+There are various ways to perform a hysterectomy.
+The selection of approach depends on diagnosis, pathology, prior pelvic surgeries, size of the uterus, and also the preference and expertise of the surgeon.

-• Abdominal (Open) hysterectomy – It's the foremost invasive variety of hysterectomy as a result of it involves an oversized incision within the abdominal wall, i.e. laparotomy.
-The incision could also be either horizontal - the “bikini incision” – or vertical from just low the umbilicus (“belly button) right down to the level of pubic bone.
+• Abdominal (Open) hysterectomy - It's the foremost invasive variety of hysterectomy.
+It involves an oversized incision within the abdominal wall, i.e. laparotomy.
+The incision could also be either horizontal - the “bikini incision” - or vertical from just below the umbilicus (belly button) right down to the level of pubic bone.
 The operation is followed by a hospital stay of 4-5 days.
 Complete recovery takes around six weeks.

-• Vaginal hysterectomy – The complete hysterectomy is performed through the vagina.
-An incision is formed within the upper vagina, and also the uterus is pull down and removed from down below.
+• Vaginal hysterectomy - Hysterectomy is performed through the vagina.
+An incision is made within the upper vagina and also the uterus is pulled down and removed from down below.
 The vagina is then sutured from below and there's no scar in the abdomen.
-This procedure is most acceptable for women who have delivered kids vaginally and have significant prolapse, as a result of the ligaments supporting the uterus are stretched and the uterus is connected more loosely.
+This procedure is most acceptable for women who have delivered kids vaginally and have significant uterine prolapse, which occurs as a result of the ligaments that supports the uterus become weak and the uterus descends into vagina.
 Also, there should be no alternative significant pelvic pathology because the surgeon wouldn't be able to totally assess the pelvis from the tiny incision within the vagina.

 • Laparoscopic hysterectomy - The uterus is removed entirely using the keyhole technique and also the incision at the vagina is closed from above.
 There's no vaginal surgery with this method.